Safe-DS/DSL/docs/development/grammar-testing.md

 # Grammar Testing

-Grammar tests are data driven instead of being specified explicitly.
+Grammar tests are data-driven instead of being specified explicitly.
 This document explains how to add a new grammar test.

 ## Adding a grammar test

 1. Create a new file with extension `.sdstest` in the `DSL/tests/resources/grammar` directory or any subdirectory.
 Give the file a descriptive name, since the file name becomes part of the test name.

     !!! note "Naming convention"